Kratom Geek FaviconKratom Geek Logo BlackKratom Geek FaviconKratom Geek Favicon

 Always Keep Fighting for Kratom Legalization

-But in the meantime, everyone should obey all the laws where they live—the same for doing business in states.
-Kratom consumers and vendors who skirt those state laws and get caught put unnecessary attention on the kratom industry.
-And that’s unfair to everyone else.
+In the meantime however, everyone should obey all the laws where they live—the same for doing business in states.